impress-org/givewp/README.md

 ### Donation Form Builder - `@givewp/form-builder`

-The Visual Donation Form Builder package, also known internally as "Givenberg", uses WordPress Gutenberg components to create a custom block editor (not to be confused with THE WordPress Block Editor, which is the main solution built with the Gutenberg components).
+The Visual Donation Form Builder package - uses WordPress Gutenberg components to create a custom block editor (not to be confused with THE WordPress Block Editor, which is the main solution built with the Gutenberg components).

-Local development uses Create React App and can be run outside the context of WordPress.

-To develop the Visual Donation Form Builder locally run `npm run start -w @givewp/form-builder` to start the local environment.
-If this does not work, you can always change into the `/packages/form-builder` directory and run `npm run start` from there.

-To build the Form Builder for use in the context of WordPress run `npm run build -w @givewp/form-builder`.
-This will create a build inside the plugin which is used by the corresponding domain in the `src/FormBuilder` directory.